ABS96/coloured-folders/README.md

 ## Notes

+It takes a little time for the system to notice that the icon has changed.

 The uninstaller script is not entirely functional yet.
 To remove the program, run the uninstaller, then remove the following folders manually: